nostradomus/atmega88-168-328_programmer_shield/README.md

 ![Minimal board in the board selector menu](images/menu_Tools-Board-detail.png)

-The 3 LED’s will tell you how things are going :
+When loading a new sketch to the target µ-controller, the 3 LED’s will tell you how things are going :
- - Green  : ISP programmer running
+ - Green  : ICSP programmer running (fading LED means 'idle')
- - Yellow : uploading sketch
+ - Yellow : uploading sketch (programming code is being uploaded)
- - Red    : Error!
+ - Red    : Error! (oops, something went wrong during the upload)

 ### Proof of concept